 Wrong people in your team can disrupt the coordination between members and cause wreak havoc on your business.
 No matter how good a product you have to offer your target audience, your business will not scale up if you have inapt people in your team.

 Building the right team is not that easy.
 It requires a lot of effort to screen candidates to know if they fit in the position.
 Here is how you can create a team.

 Understand The Strength of Each Employee For Your Business

 People you hire can be from different backgrounds.
 Each of them has different skills and different ways of solving problems.
 Since each of them has different ideas, you should identify how you can make the most of their abilities.

 You are an entrepreneur, and hence you should have the skills to dig into the potential of a particular candidate to know what they fit in the most.
 It is not surprising that a candidate meets the taxation department instead of accounting even though they have applied for an accounting role.

 Make sure that people you are hiring are worth their weight in gold to your organization.
 Do not make any decision hastily.
 Otherwise, you will have one or two people in your team a square peg in a round hole.

 Define Roles Clearly

 No matter how good people you have in your team, they must know what they are supposed to do and what is expected of them.
 It is your responsibility to define all roles clearly in the onboarding process.
 If your employees have no idea about goals and what they have to do to achieve them, your business will come to a grinding halt.

 Make sure that you have a list of all tasks in advance that you hand to your employees.
-A selection process for hiring candidates is not that easy.
-It may take more time and money than you have anticipated.
-Having a team does not mean to fill the office space.
+A selection process for hiring candidates is not that easy, but you can use automation and employee recruitment software to handle all the incoming information.